Course Catalog 2024-2025

 SOC 325 Seminar: Sociology of Emotions (4 Credits)

 Although emotions are often thought of as something universal, authentic and internal, careful study reveals that the conventions concerning emotional expression can change radically over time and vary tremendously from place to place.
 Emotions can thus be thought of as cultural constructs, determined as much by social norms as human nature.
 This course explores the roots of emotions like love, fear, anger, shame and empathy, and examines the social construction of mental health and illness.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Alternate Years